 30% for prescription drugs listed on the PrudentRx drug list.
-(If you enroll with will have \$0 out-of-pocket responsibility for prescriptions listed on the PrudentRx drug list.)
+(If you enroll with PrudentRx to get copayment assistance for your eligible specialty medications, you will have \$0 out-of-pocket responsibility for prescriptions listed on the PrudentRx drug list.)
 Drugs designated as 'specialty medical' on the Blue Rx Value Plus Drug List that are administered or infused by a healthcare provider in an office setting will be processed under the medical benefits of your summary plan description.